The Department of Philosophy offers both spring and fall admissions cycles. Currently, the Department is accepting

 Applicants must, in addition to satisfying the University requirements, have an academic background that provides evidence of philosophical promise in order to be admitted.
-Such evidence may include strong GRE scores, a significantly high GPA over the last two years, advanced or honors coursework, or demonstration of research abilities or scholarly commitment.
-Applicants need not have majored or even minored in Philosophy; high quality students from various backgrounds are encouraged to apply.
+Such evidence may include strong GRE scores, a significantly high GPA over the last two years, advanced or honors coursework, or demonstrations of research ability or scholarly commitment.
+Applicants need not have majored in Philosophy; high quality students from various backgrounds are encouraged to apply.
 However, admission is competitive, and each applicant is evaluated on the merits of her or his own application.
 In some cases, the Department may recommend or require additional coursework in Philosophy prior to advancement to candidacy.

 Conditionally Classified and Classified Status

 All admitted students enter the program with conditionally classified status, and must enroll in the Department’s proseminar in the first semester in which it is offered.
 Normally, students achieve classified status upon satisfying two conditions: passing the proseminar, and passing the basic qualifying exam.